 YoungStar is packed with helpful resources for parents too.
 Learn more about early childhood education, nutrition, encouraging healthy brain development—everything you need to give your child a promising start in life.

 To find a child care provider, simply search the Department of Children & Families Child Care Search.
 You can choose to review only YoungStar providers or to search all regulated providers, which includes both those in YoungStar and those that are not.

-To help parents understand the star rating that providers receive, YoungStar has created a brief overview of the star rating system called Reading the Stars.
-It is available at the link below:
+To understand the star rating that providers receive, read more about the star rating system in the YoungStar "Reading the Stars" brochure.

 When you review the search results, you may see that some of the child care providers are "Not Yet Rated."
 This means they are participating in YoungStar, but have not yet received their YoungStar ratings.
 This indicator should not be considered a reflection of the quality of care they provide.